Hilton Honors American Express Card review

 Even if you don't travel frequently, however, the CardName could still be worth considering given that you earn five points per $1 spent on everyday purchases at U.S. supermarkets, U.S. restaurants and U.S. gas stations.
 Before you know it, those everyday, run-around-town purchases will accumulate into a chunk of rewards points that will help you pay for your next vacation.

-With the insurance plans, when using the CardName to pay for your travel expenses, the card can help you to cover the cost of any eligible lost, damaged or stolen baggage, as well as help you cover any expenses you may incur if your car rental is damaged or stolen.
+With the insurance plans, when using the CardName to pay for your travel expenses, the card can help you cover any expenses you may incur if your car rental is damaged or stolen.

 Additionally, the card also gains you access to the Global Assist® and roadside assistance hotlines, which are there to help you resolve issues such as a broken down car or a lost or stolen passport.
 Since travel sometimes comes with some unexpected bumps in the road, our team agrees that these features are valuable incentives for CardName cardholders.